tonyeth/javacounter2/README.md

 ### `script.js`

-The `script.js` file contains all the logic needed to create the user interface and handle user interactions.
+The `script.js` file, in js folder, contains all the logic needed to create the user interface and handle user interactions.
 This is where the dynamic creation of elements and the functionality of the counter are defined.

 #### Key Functions